RBA-ER-Replication/NAIRU_under_anchored_expectations_2025/README.md

 Graph 3 and Graph 6 are made from different models and sources.

-Tghe `Output` subfolder has the spreadsheets constructed with graph data.
+The `Output` subfolder has the spreadsheets constructed with graph data.

 The code will produce a workfile but the folder also includes the completed workfile `NAIRU_model_Output.wf1`.